lancewilhelm/kmk_firmware/boards/helix/keymaps/lance/README.md

 # The Lance Helix Layout
 ## Layout

 This layout was inspired by time spent with the Planck and CRKBD (Corne) boards.
-It adapts a lower layer that contains all numbers and symbols, and places arrow keys at the resting position of the right hand on the raise layer. @
+It adapts a lower layer that contains all numbers and symbols, and places arrow keys at the resting position of the right hand on the raise layer.

+This layout will likely be adapted to changing preference for lower and raise key locations.

 ### Qwerty